 The Austin Police Department Training Academy is a state of the art training facility located in southeast Austin, near the airport.
 There are classrooms, gyms, a firearm range, driving track, and the entire Training Academy staff housed on the academy grounds.
 All police cadets will train at this location for the duration of the academy, but will not live on site.
 Training hours are typically Monday – Friday from 7 a.m. – 4 p.m. but occasionally nights and/or weekends are required in lieu of day shifts, depending on the curriculum.
 The police academy is a mentally and physically challenging undertaking but our certified training instructors are ready to set you up for success – you’ve just got to get yourself here and give us your best effort.
-If you know that you would make a great police officer and you’re up for the challenge, read through the Regular and Modified Academy information below to learn about upcoming academy classes, the minimum requirements for each academy, and how to apply.
+If you know that you would make a great police officer and you’re up for the challenge, read through the Regular Academy and Transitional Officer Program information below to learn about upcoming academy classes, the minimum requirements for each academy, and how to apply.

 * Must hold a current peace officer license from the Texas Commission on Law Enforcement (TCOLE).
 Out of state applicants without a TCOLE license must obtain their license at least two weeks prior to the start of the academy by following TCOLE established guidelines (see below).

 Requirements for Out of State Transitional Officer Program Applicants: